Capstone-Projects-2025-Fall/project-002-highlighting/documentation/docs/api-specification/Frontend.md

 This component is ideal for applications that require speech-to-text capabilities with intelligent suggestions (tiles) based on both spoken words and tile interactions—such as communication boards or accessible UIs for AAC (Augmentative and Alternative Communication).

----

-## Component Purpose

-- **Records audio** from the user via the browser.
-- Sends audio chunks to a local transcription server via WebSockets.
-- Receives live transcription results and displays them.
-- Predicts and displays "next tiles" (suggested actions or words) based on the transcript and tile interactions.
-- Provides UI controls for starting/stopping recording, audio playback, and fetching suggestions.

----

-## Key Features & Data Flow

-- **Live audio recording** and real-time transcription.
-- **Tile prediction** via a backend API endpoint.
-- **Periodic and debounced prediction triggers** (every 15 seconds and on user tile clicks).
-- **User interface** for controlling recording, viewing transcriptions, and exploring predictions.
-- **Playback controls** for recorded audio.

----

 ## Dependencies - Socket.io

 - `socket.io-client` for WebSocket communication.